Which character animation course is best for you? Here's an in-depth guide to character courses at School of Motion.

 Many people stay away from character animation for a reason.
 It's hard, and you don't know which tutorials you can trust.
 Character Animation Bootcamp is an amazing place to start if you don't have any experience with character animation.

-What are some common pain points?
+What are some of the common character animation pain points?

 - Do you know how to animate logos, but characters seem terrifying?

-- Do you have no character animation experience?
+- Do you lack character animation experience?

 - Have you attempted, fumbled, and given up on character animation?